Computing & ICT

 All students in Year 7 study for 3 hours a fortnight and Years 8 & 9 study for 2 hours a fortnight in computing.

-Option: The GCSE Computer Science Course is available for students as an option in Key Stage 4; this is 20% controlled assessment and 80% exam based.
+This is available for students as an option in Key Stage 4; this is 20% controlled assessment and 80% exam based.
 Building on what students have covered in Key Stage 3, you will learn how to design and write computer applications using the fundamental concepts.

 A day in the life…